Blackboards, The Sex Pistols, Britpop, Diana, Sgt. Pepper and me

 Noel’s eyebrows were positioned in a way that can only be described as, ‘don’t even think about it’.
 Myself and the person walking next to me, we were not together, slowly turning to look at each other, both giving a gentle nod to each other, to confirm what we had just seen.

 Then were a number of others.
-But overheard conversations from people that had forgotten the blackboard artist was in the room was my favourite.
+But overheard conversations from people that had forgotten or were oblivious to the blackboard artist being in the room was my favourite.
 A young upper class couple in an exclusive restaurant close to Buckingham Palace, about midday, the only customers, while I was up a ladder painting a board.
 After various chit chat, he said ‘you know, I’ve always found you very attractive’, to which she replied ‘of course I know that, I remember from the last time you made a pass at me’.
 Followed by the most Hugh Grantesque Four Weddings apologies, while I tried to keep working on the board with my back to them, shoulders shaking trying not to laugh.
 Weird what you remember.
 Whatever happened to that young beautiful posh couple?
 Did they hook up?
 Is he still chasing her?
 Is he still in the friend zone?

 Am I a part of a, how I met your mother, story?